-Irrespective of how you have been living your life all these years, it’s time you now start practising a disciplined life.
+Irrespective of how you have been living your life all these years, it’s time you started to embrace some self-improvement.
 Develop a positive outlook on life.
-Set some time aside alone to learn a course online, learn a new language, music or dance.
-You could also take up a hobby like gardening, knitting, painting, baking, etc.
+Take some time for yourself – study an online course, learn a new language, or take up music or dance.
+You could also try your hand at a hobby like gardening, knitting, painting, or baking.

-The idea is to do something constructive and dissuade your mind from anxiety.
+The idea is to do something constructive and keep stress or anxiety levels low.
 Working on yourself will help you calm down and give you a sense of achievement.

-While maintaining a physically active lifestyle is challenging in COVID crisis, exercising daily for at least 30 minutes is the best way to keep your body moving and agile.
-When you exercise, your body releases a hormone endorphin, which is known to relax your mind and make you feel better and happy.
+While maintaining a physically active lifestyle is challenging during the COVID crisis, exercising daily for at least 30 minutes is the best way to keep your body moving and agile.
+When you exercise, your body releases a hormone called endorphin, which is known to relax your mind and make you feel better and happy.

-The number of clashes between the couple can easily come down if partners divide the chores among themselves.
-If the wife takes care of cooking, the husband can do the dishes and vacuum the floor.
-Put on your favourite music while doing the chores to turn it into a fun activity.
-You could involve kids in the tasks as well by asking them to declutter the dining table or space.
-It will help inculcate a sense of responsibility in them.
+The number of clashes between couples could easily come down if partners learned to share responsibilities fairly.
+If the wife takes care of cooking, the husband can do the dishes and vacuum the floor or vice versa.
+Don’t treat every household task as a chore.
+Instead, try to view some of them as an opportunity to have fun and spend time together.
+Put on your favourite music while doing the chores if that helps.
+You could involve kids in tasks as well by asking them to clear the dining table or even help with the washing.
+This will also inculcate a sense of responsibility in them.

-Couples working from home shouldn’t consider using the same desk.
+Couples working from home shouldn’t use the same workspace as this increases the likelihood of conflict.
 Sitting in separate spaces, ideally in different rooms would help limit your communication and give each other space.

 Create a calendar for each week and include tasks and responsibilities that you both are going to handle as a team.
-It would also be worthwhile if you can plan what you would be cooking for a week.
+It would also be great if you could plan what you would be cooking for the week.
+This makes it easier for both of you to plan and schedule time.
 Map out all the essential tasks that need to be done so that you feel sorted and in control of the things.

-Being locked down need not mean your relationship should run out of the charm.
+Being stuck indoors doesn’t mean that your relationship has to be on the rocks.
 Consider spending some quiet time together or cooking a meal for the family together amidst some fun and laughter.
-If reading books is something that you both cherish, then take out a book and read it out loud to your partner in turns.
+If reading books is something that you both cherish, then take out a book and take turns reading it out to each other.

-Don’t let the frustration of lockdown ruin your peace of mind and relationship with each other.
-Avoid conflicts and bring up past issues.
-If something triggers up, pause for a while to calm down, ask your partner to do the same and discuss an appropriate solution to the problem.
+Don’t let the frustration of the lockdown ruin your peace of mind and relationship with each other.
+Avoid conflicts and let bygones be bygones.
+If conflicts do arise, pause for a while to calm down, and ask your partner to do the same.
+Then, instead of indulging in personal attacks or rehashing the past, try to come up with an appropriate solution to the problem.